yoasif/yoasif.github.io/_posts/2020-01-22-does-firefox-support-chromecast-and-accelerated-mobile-pages.markdown

 Google could contribute code upstream to Firefox, but I think their interest isn't in promoting Chromecast, but Chrome.

-> At some point the responsibility lies on projects to merge public code rather than expect companies to do it for them.
+>The Chromium source bundle contains the source of the Chromecast implementation with a BSD license and VLC implemented the protocol independently with a GPL 2 license.
+At some point the responsibility lies on projects to merge public code rather than expect companies to do it for them.

 That isn't how it generally works though -- you don't see the Linux Foundation paying to have Linus Torvalds merge "publicly available" Google code in from Android to Linux - and that is in the same project!